 Christmas is over with lumps of coal and sugar plums distributed in ways that often seem unrelated to who has been naughty or nice.
 Regular readers will see just how little has changed in the course of 2019 despite some important defense victories in the Sixth and Eight Circuits.
 With most ADA litigation centered in New York, California and Florida the serial litigation business will almost certainly continue to thrive in 2020.

-Condominium parking for the disabled – get it right the first time.
+FHA disability claims – get it right the first time.

 In Root v.
 Salazar, 2019 WL 4040405 (M.D.
 Fla.
 Aug.
 27, 2019) made a critical mistake.
 Having in hand a legitimate non-discriminatory reason to refuse to rent he instead made an excuse that probably seemed more legitimate but wasn’t.
 The legitimate excuse was the tenant’s lack of steady income.
 The FHA does not require that landlords take financial risks to accommodate disabled tenants.
 The illegitimate excuse was that the duplex in question did not meet the FHA’s accessibility guidelines.
 A fundamental principle under the FHA, ADA and other similar disability laws is that the tenant gets to decide what he or she needs.
 It may seem helpful to tell a prospective tenant why they should rent elsewhere, but if the tenant is disabled or a member of a protected class that helpfulness will look like illegal discrimination.
 More